 All incoming students must have access to a laptop computer.
-Westminster will only support devices that are running on the latest 2 operating systems (Example: Mojave and Catalina or Windows 8.2 and Windows 10).
+Westminster will only support devices that are running on the latest 2 operating systems (Example: Monterey and Ventura or Windows 10 and Windows 11).
 Due to their inability to house and support all necessary features, tablets and Chromebooks currently receive limited support from Information Services.

 Requirements and Support

 Must be a laptop, netbook, or another mobile platform that meets the operating system requirements.

 Must be able to operate for a minimum of 3 hours on battery.
 This allows students to work on battery power for the duration of a single class period.

 Must have a webcam and microphone either embedded or as an add-on.